gsileno/mesa-gym/README.md

 ## to do

-- this is a super-minimal self-contained script at the moment, should be refactored to be more modular
-- create interfaces towards gymnasium and pettingzoo..
+- create interfaces towards pettingzoo..

 ## dependencies